matthewcook333/AnimatedArt-notebook/November 16.md

 1 hour on writing up design changes and implementation, and thinking more about the decisions.

 1.5 hour looking more into how I would implement architecture in Swift project and looking at tutorials and playing around in Playground

+1.75 hours finishing up design and implementation document, organizing pictures, and talking to my brother about design choices and overall architecture.

 ## Post-critique summary